Wednesday, October 23, 2013

 Similarly, for those who live a lifetime of good health never having to face the consequences of a heart attack, a cancer diagnosis, or a debilitating accident, for those who are fortunate enough to never needing costly health care services, I say, what a shame!
 All that money wasted!
 Perhaps in your next life you will be less fortunate and have some type of chronic disease that justifies your health insurance premium.
 But in the meantime, perhaps you should visit a local cancer ward to bolster your perspective on who is suffering.

-Finally, to my young readers who still believe you are immortal.
-Enjoy your health!!!
-Stay up all night, burn the candle at both ends, sky dive, travel, hitchhike across America, engage in recreational drugs and one night stands.
-Do it all, enjoy your life knowing that eventually, inevitably, you will grow old.
-So yes, you might have a few less bucks to spend today, but if something were to happen in your happy-go-lucky time of life, you won't be saddled with immense medical debt, or, should you opt to the waiver I mention above, find yourself on the short end of the medical services stick.
-And don't forget that you are paying those premiums now, so that us old people, your parents and grandparents, uncle and aunts, older cousins, brothers and sisters, will have the means to obtain health care insurance despite being old, or sick, or both.
+So yes, you might have a few less bucks to spend now, but if something were to happen in your happy-go-lucky time of life, you won't be saddled with immense medical debt, or, should you opt to the waiver I mention above, find yourself on the short end of the medical services stick.
+And don't forget that you are paying those premiums now, so that us old people, your parents and grandparents, uncles and aunts, older cousins, brothers and sisters, will have the means to obtain health care insurance despite being old, or sick, or both.
 Hopefully, then, when your time comes for help from the generations to follow yours, they will also be as generous.

-Which brings us back to ACA.
+Which brings us back to the ACA.
 What provisions need to be changed?
 Of course, it is hard to know since the main tenets of the law are just starting to become effective.
-But, as the exchanges begin to develop, as people who have spent years trying to obtain health care insurance navigate their options under ACA, as the wheels begin to turn on this massive program, we should be able to identify problems and tweak the law, just as we have tweaked virtually every law ever written, including the Constitution for those of you keeping score.
-But, again, we need to do it together, with the best interests in mind of the American people in the forefront of the discussion.
-Not through the lens of which political party can make the most points or which special interest group can get the most exemptions.
+But, as the exchanges begin to develop, as people who have spent years trying to obtain health care insurance navigate their options under the ACA, as the wheels begin to turn on this massive program, we should be able to identify problems and tweak the law, just as we have tweaked virtually every law ever written, including the Constitution for those of you keeping score.

 Finally, one last question.
 If you were to lose your job tomorrow, do you know what your COBRA payment would be?
 Could you afford it?
 Up until now, you most likely would have had to make the tough choice of dropping health care coverage in this scenario, either because you weren't able to obtain coverage on your own or because you could not afford the premiums.
 You were isolated and alone, and if you will forgive my obvious distaste for the health care insurance industry, you were at their mercy which is precisely where they want us all to be.
-Now, through ACA you will have other choices.
-That simple fact alone makes this a no brainer for me that we should stop trying to defund ACA, and get on the side of the American people.
+Now, through the ACA you will have other choices.
+That simple fact alone makes this a no brainer for me that we should stop trying to defund the ACA, and get on the side of the American people.